m4ndycheung/cyf-stay-tuned-radio/README.md

 ### Installation Complete (Well done!)

-1. Told you they weren't simple.
+Told you they weren't simple.
+Well done on getting so far!
+It would be rude to stop now, follow the next few steps to get the project up and running :rocket:

 ### On First Time Run